the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.12.1 =
+* Fix: Quotes represented by "%20" in Instagram data were causing a JSON parsing error.

 = 1.12 =
 * Fix: Includes fixes for some security vulnerabilities.
 Thanks to Julio Potier of [SecuPress](https://secupress.me/) for reporting the issues.
 * Fix: Fixed an issue caused by a bug in the Instagram API which was preventing some Instagram accounts from being able to be connected.
 If you experienced an issue connecting an Instagram account then please try again after updating.